Catherine22/ClassLoader/README.md

 multiDexEnabled false
 ```
  ## 4. Manifest
-  - Add all of the permissions, activities and whatever you've added in your apk's manifest to this app (your classLoader) 's manifest file.
-And android studio probably figures out some errors likes 'Unresolved package...', just ignore them. **And remember that you most prefix your activity name with it's package**.
+  - **Add all of the permissions, activities and whatever you've added in your apk's manifest to this app (your classLoader) 's manifest file**.
+And android studio probably figures out some errors likes 'Unresolved package...', just ignore them.
+And remember that you most prefix your activity name with it's package.

 E.g.
 ```xml